-On March 30, 2022, the Board of Directors of the Company adopted the McCormick & Company, Inc. 2022 Omnibus Incentive Plan (the "2022 Plan"), in which the Company's executive officers are eligible to participate and which supersedes McCormick's 2013 Omnibus Incentive Plan (the "2013 Plan).
+On March 30, 2022, the Board of Directors of the Company adopted the 2022 Plan, in which the Company's executive officers are eligible to participate and which supersedes the 2013 Plan.
 The 2013 Plan, as amended, granted the Compensation and Human Capital Committee the discretion to include in any award agreement in connection with a "change in control," a requirement that a change in control and termination of employment occur (known as a "double trigger") for such award's vesting to accelerate.
 Under the 2022 Plan, all awards shall be subject to double trigger vesting acceleration upon a "change in control" (i.e., the individual must experience a qualifying termination that occurs within six months before a "change in control" or within two years after a "change in control" to have his or her award's vesting accelerated), unless the Board negotiates otherwise in connection with a particular "change in control."
 While this benefit is available to all of our equity plan participants equally, pursuant to SEC requirements, we have included this acceleration benefit in the table below.